The Benefits of Using a GSA Approved Government Contractor

 Better.

-While it makes sense to save some cash on any construction project, this would be a waste if you are getting an inferior product and will later have to make repairs or, worse, pay for a replacement.
-Fortunately, this isn’t an issue with a GSA approved government contractor.
+While saving some cash on any construction project makes sense, this would be a waste if you are getting an inferior product and will later have to make repairs or, worse, pay for a replacement.
+Fortunately, this isn’t an issue with a GSA-approved government contractor.

-The GSA has a “Design and Construction Excellence” program which is internationally renowned.
+The GSA has an internationally renowned “Design and Construction Excellence” program.
 The program works with architects, engineers, and construction professionals to establish and enforce standards relevant to GSA projects.
 This is not necessarily something that you will receive with an independent construction project team.

 Simplified Government Construction with K-Con

-K-Con is a design-build general contractor that is established nationally in government services construction.
-The company specializes in pre-engineered metal buildings, engineering, construction and renovation/up-fit services, and site preparation and installation.
+K-Con is a design-build general contractor established nationally in government services construction.
+The company specializes in pre-engineered metal buildings, engineering, construction, renovation/up-fit services, and site preparation and installation.